-We are focusing on the molecular bases of biological functions of microorganisms contributing to production of food, energy and industrial materials, and also to environmental remediation.
-Especially we employ a green alga Chlamydomonas reinhardtii as a model of eukaryotic photosynthetic microorganism using its genome information, mutants, and molecular/biochemical techniques.
-Also various bacteria and fungi are used for elucidating enzymes acting on oligosaccharides, glycosphingolipids and glycoproteins.
-The current projects are (1) Regulation and characterization of the carbon-concentrating mechanism which supports photosynthetic carbon fixation, energy production, and cell proliferation, (2) Metabolic engineering for production of polyunsaturated fatty acid, polysaccharide, oligosaccharides, glycoproteins, glycosphingolipids and hydrocarbon.
-(3) Molecular control and signaling of sexual reproduction by nutrient starvation.
-(4) Characterization and application of glycosidases from health-promoting and pathogenic enterobacteria.
+We are focusing on the molecular bases of biological functions of microorganisms contributing to production of food, energy and industrial materials, and also to environmental remediation by photosynthesis.
+Especially we employ a green alga, Chlamydomonas reinhardtii, as a model eukaryotic photosynthetic microorganism using its genomic information, mutants, and molecular/biochemical techniques.

+The current projects are

+- Molecular characterization of the carbon-concentrating mechanism supporting photosynthetic carbon fixation, energy production, and cell proliferation, - (2) Elucidation of regulatory network systems controlling photosynthesis by sensing environmental factors including changes of levels in CO2 concentration and light, - (3) Metabolic engineering for production of polyunsaturated fatty acid, polysaccharide, glycoprotein, glycolipid and hydrocarbon, - (4) Molecular control and signaling of sexual reproduction by nutrient starvation.